Femi Kuti: Other

-Awards and honors
+Awards and honours

 As of 2022, Kuti has been nominated for six Grammy Awards in multiple categories.
 He was nominated four times (in 2002, 2009, 2011, and 2013) in the Best World Music Album category.
 For the 2022 Grammy Awards, Femi and his son Made were nominated for Best Global Music Album and Femi was nominated for Best Global Music Performance.

 On October 20, 2022, Kuti was awarded as a Chevalier des arts et des lettres (Knight of the Order of Arts and Letters) by the French Ministry of Culture in Paris.